jdh4/python-gpu/README.md

 ## PyTorch and TensorFlow

 See the [Intro to GPU Computing](https://github.com/PrincetonUniversity/gpu_programming_intro) repo for PyTorch and TensorFlow examples.
-For installation directions and more see the [PyTorch](https://researchcomputing.princeton.edu/support/knowledge-base/pytorch) and [TensorFlow](https://researchcomputing.princeton.edu/support/knowledge-base/tensorflow) knowledge base pages.
+For installation directions and more, see our [PyTorch](https://researchcomputing.princeton.edu/support/knowledge-base/pytorch) and [TensorFlow](https://researchcomputing.princeton.edu/support/knowledge-base/tensorflow) knowledge base pages.

 ## MATLAB, Julia and R